-This is The Ordinary, my attempt to notice the unexpected joy, value, and rigor of ordinary things.
+This is The Ordinary, a reminder to notice the joy, value, and rigor of ordinary things.
 New subscribers, welcome!

 An Ordinary Quote: